 The identities we hold inform our choices, biases, opinions, and behaviors.
 They are the culmination of our experiences, mental models, self-recognitions, and emotions that provide understandings of ourselves.
 It is important that we bring our identities to consciousness because we all see, negotiate, and construct the world through our unique lens.

 Organizational leaders and employees have variant types of power and privilege.
-They must identify who holds it and who it negatively impacts.
-Through ongoing interactive trainings, Equision empowers leaders to use their voice and position to advance justice, equity, diversity, and inclusion (JEDI) in their organizations and lives.
+Through interactive workshops, Equision empowers employees to use their voice and position to advance diversity, equity, inclusion, and justice in their organizations and lives.

 Authentic diversity, equity, and inclusion should flow through every area of your organization.
-From a human resources perspective, it may include reshaping your talent and performance management policies.
+From a human resources perspective, it may include reshaping your talent and performance management policies and processes.
 From a business perspective, it may include building stores or satellite offices in underserved neighborhoods.
-Regardless of the department, Equision takes a comprehensive assessment to help identify structures of inequity.
-Then we dismantle them with evidenced-based strategies, best-in-class practices, integrated policies, and accountability metrics.
+Regardless of the department, Equision conducts a comprehensive assessment of your organization to identify structures of inequity.
+Then we partner with you to dismantle them with evidenced-based strategies and proceses, best-in-class practices, integrated policies, and accountability metrics.